 The most common clay base for styling hair clays is bentonite, which is a natural clay made from volcanic ash.

 Hair clay has a variety of uses and benefits for styling and hair and skin health:

-Because of its natural properties, hair clays are a styling product you can feel good about, since it is actually good for your hair and skin and works well.
+Because of its natural properties, hair clays are a styling product you can feel good about since it’s actually good for your hair and skin and works well.

 As indicated above, clay is the key ingredient of most styling clays.
 However, there are many types of hair clay and a variety of ingredients.

-Beeswax, for example, is a key ingredient in most clays that offer stronger holds and more versatility for serious styling.
+Beeswax, for example, is a key ingredient in most clays that offers stronger holds and more versatility for serious styling.

-Kaolin, or white clay,may also make an appearance.
-This is a gentle clay that exfoliates and cleans hair without stripping it or your scalp of needed moisture.
+Kaolin or white clay may also make an appearance.
+This is a gentle clay that exfoliates and cleans hair without stripping it of needed moisture.

 It also absorbs toxins from the hair and scalp.
 In some styling clays, this is the clay of choice, as it is in Woody’s hair clay.

-This type of clay is very beneficial for helping sooth sensitive skin that is prone to dandruff and psoriasis.
+This type of clay is very beneficial for helping soothe sensitive skin that is prone to dandruff and psoriasis.